 Lateral incisors

 Next up are the lateral incisors — the teeth that flank the central incisors.
 The top lateral incisors will appear between nine and 13 months and the bottom between 10 to 16 months.
+These teeth take between one and eight days to poke through baby’s gums.

 First molars

 The molars will come soon after the lateral incisors, both top and bottom breaking through between 13 and 19 months.
+These flatter, wider teeth take longer to come in and can be a bit more painful than the incisors.

-For all of these new teeth, the timing is just an estimate, meaning your little one could see their pearly whites a bit earlier or later.
+Keep in mind that for all of these new teeth, the timing is just an estimate, meaning your little one could see their pearly whites a bit earlier or later.

 First dental appointment

-As soon as that first tooth breaks through, or by your little one’s first birthday — whichever comes first — it’s a good idea to visit your dentist.
-They’ll examine your baby’s jaws, teeth, bite, and gums to make sure everything is developing as expected.
+As we mentioned above, as soon as that first tooth breaks through or by your little one’s first birthday — whichever comes first — it’s a good idea to visit your dentist.

 Symptoms of teething